HOT CROSS BUNS

 - 2 tablespoons golden syrup

-- Next add in the baking powder.
+- Next add in the baking powder.& the yeast.

-- Then add in 1 tablespoon cinnamon powder.
+- Then add in the cinnamon powder.

 - Mix all the dry ingredients together.